gtraceyauto/edge-galen-testing/README.md

         * `grid` - run the tests on a Selenium Grid (must be set up prior) w/ the browser-OS combinations defined in the `grid-platforms.js` file.

 ### Test reports ###
-After the tests have run, html reports will be served to http://localhost:3333/ for easy viewing, until the process is stopped in terminal using `Ctrl-C`.
+After the tests have run, type `gulp serve` in the terminal to serve html reports to http://localhost:3333/ for easy viewing, until the process is stopped in terminal using `Ctrl-C`.
 They are also stored in the `reports` directory.
-Existing test reports can be re-served to localhost with `gulp serve`.
+Tests can also be run and the reports served with one command line - `gulp test -w=<widgetname> -l=<location>`.

 ### Who do I talk to? ###
 * Tim Lantz (tlantz@stats.com)